Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 ![build42](assets/buildworkbook_42.png)

-3. Click your new dynamic text element to open the formating bar at the top.Select "Large Heading" for the element size, and drag your text element to the top of the page.
+3. Click your new dynamic text element to open the formatting bar at the top.
+Select "Large Heading" for the element size, and drag your text element to the top of the page.
 Finally, click the formatting option to center the element.
 This dynamic title will adjust based on the user we log into our portal as, and the brand we are exploring.

   ![build43](assets/buildworkbook_43.png)